bitfalls/bitfalls_content/authors/bruno-skvorc/polkadot/en_US/final.md

 ## Smart Contracts, Execution Environments, Runtimes and SPREE

-Finally, let's talk bout the meat of the protocol - the execution layer.
+Finally, let's talk about the meat of the protocol - the execution layer.

 In Ethereum, there will be the concept of Execution Enivronments.
 These will be special runtimes built by special teams and funded by special interests to run and execute custom code.
 In other words, if someone wants to build the ability to process bitcoin-like transactions into Ethereum, they need to fund a UTXO-execution-environment and make sure all clients add it to their code as well (likely helping with funding those efforts, or contributing outright).
 Once done, the execution environment becomes available to everyone - it's considered a network upgrade.